Hyperelliptic Schottky Problem and Stable Modular Forms

+\begin{subsection}{Proof of Theorem \ref{second_equations}} We want to show that $F_g=\Theta_{P,g}-\Theta_{Q,g}$ is zero on $\h_g$ for every $g$; we argue by induction on $g$.
+The case $g=0$ is easy.
+To prove the inductive step we use Criterion \ref{crit_slope}: we need to show that $F_{g+1}$ vanishes along $\h_g$ with multiplicity at least $2$.
+As in Theorem \ref{eq_hyp}, the derivative along directions tangent to $\A_g$ vanishes because of Theorem \ref{Transversality_Intro} and the inductive hypothesis.

-is a stable equation for the hyperelliptic locus. \end{theorem} \begin{proof} The proof is pretty much the same of the proof of theorem \ref{eq_hyp} when $k=2$.
-The only difference is that now the first Fourier-Jacobi coefficient $f_1$ is not trivial: we need to show that it vanishes when restricted to $P_C$, i.e. when it is restricted to points of the form $(\t,p-\iota(p))$, where $\t$ is the period matrix of a generic hyperelliptic curve $C$, and $p$ is a point of $C$ (see the description of tangent space given in \ref{tsHyp}).
-To do this we argue as follows.
-First remark that
+The normal direction is quite different: now the first Fourier-Jacobi coefficient is not trivial, so there is some work to do.
+Because of Theorem \ref{tsHyp}, it is enough to check that $f_1$ vanishes when restricted to points of the form $(\t,p-\iota(p))$, where $\t$ is the period matrix of a smooth hyperelliptic curve $C$, $p$ is a point of $C$ and $\iota$ is the hyperelliptic involution.